MRH0lM35/ben-data-portfolio/README.md

 1. Clone the repo
 2. Use Python scripts in `project-1-email-cleaner/scripts/` to clean datasets
-3. Open Tableau workbooks to explore visualizations
+3. Open Tableau workbooks to explore visualisations
 4. Update `tracker.md` to keep track of project progress

 ---

-## Contact

-For inquiries or collaboration, please reach out to [your professional email or website].